subin-seol/intern-skills/README.md

   library or roll your own model, it's up to you.*
   5. Push your code
   6. Create a Pull Request containing your solution
-  7. Create a video explaining your solution and link it in your PR
+  7. Create a video explaining your solution and email it to your Silverpond contact

 ### What We're Assessing